freeenergylab/FEP-SPell-ABFE/README.md

 - A 'ligands' directory with structure `ligands/[ligand_name]/ligand.sdf(or ligand.mol2)`.
 - A 'cofactors' directory with structure `cofactors/[cofactor_name]/cofactor.sdf (or cofactor.mol2)`, if cofactors are present.
 - A configuration yaml format file.
 Check out the example file: `testing/abfe_testing/config.yaml`.
-- A SubmitBFE.sh bash shell file.
-Check out the example file: `testing/abfe_testing/SubmitBFE.sh`.
+- A sbmitBFE.sh bash shell file.
+Check out the example file: `testing/abfe_testing/submitBFE.sh`.

 After the above files are prepared well, please submit your jobs using the following command:
 ```
 cd Your_Working_Directory
-SubmitBFE.sh -i config.yaml # SubmitBFE.sh should be modified according to your environment
+submitBFE.sh -i config.yaml # submitBFE.sh should be modified according to your environment
 ```

 # Advanced usage: